Luxoft: History

 In 2000, Luxoft was established under the direction of Dmitry Loschinin in Russia.

 In 2008, it acquired ITC Networks in Bucharest.

 In 2013, Luxoft was listed on the New York Stock Exchange, following an initial public offering of 4.1 million shares at $17.00 per ordinary share.
 UBS Limited, Credit Suisse Securities (USA) LLC, J.P.
 Morgan Securities LLC, VTB Capital plc and Cowen and Company, LLC were the joint book-running managers for the offering.
-In January 2019, Luxoft was acquired by DXC Technology.
-Luxoft enabled Switzerland's first Blockchain based e-vote platform with the City of Zug and Hochschule Luzern's Blockchain Lab.

 In 2010, Luxoft established a development center in Kraków, Poland.
-Since 2018, Luxoft has been present in Italy (Turin), through the acquisition of the Objective Software site.
-In January 2019, DXC Technologie of Tyson Corner (Virginia) announced the acquisition of Luxoft Holding.
+Since 2018, Luxoft has been present in Italy (Turin), through the acquisition of the Objective site.

-Luxoft’s largest offices are based in the US, Poland, Germany, Ukraine, Singapore, and Serbia.
+In 2018, Luxoft enabled Switzerland's first Blockchain based e-vote platform with the City of Zug and Hochschule Luzern's Blockchain Lab.

+In January 2019, DXC Technology of Tysons Corner, Virginia announced the acquisition of Luxoft Holding.

+In June 2019, DXC Technology completed the 100% acquisition of Luxoft.
+According to the information from SEC database, DXC Technology owns 83% of Luxoft shares.

+Controversy

+Because of Russian invasion of Ukraine, the company announced it strongly supported Ukraine and condemned Russia.
+It decided to leave the Russian market, accordingly in April 2022 and the Russian business was sold to IBS Holding.